elliotjberg/elliotjberg.github.io/index.md

 # Elliot Berg [![LinkedIn](/images/LinkedIn.png)](https://www.linkedin.com/in/elliotberg/) [![eMail](/images/eMail.png)](mailto:website@elliotberg.co.uk)

-# Work

 By day I'm a DevOps consultant (however by night I'm not a superhero, sadly) - the work is varied and covers a variety of technical stacks and working practices.

+# Experience
-Here's a glimpse into some of my projects over the last few years:
+Below is a glimpse into some of my projects over the last few years.

 ## Lead DevOps Engineer
 *Key Responsibilities*: Technical lead for a small team, primary contact for customer, technical architecture and ownership of backlog and planning.